cosmoharrigan/cubiquity-for-unity3d/README.rst

   - Available free for non-commercial and evaluation use (see LICENSE.txt).

-  - A commercial license will be available in the future for a fee.
+  - A commercial license is available through the Unity Asset Store

 More details
 ------------
 For many years we have been actively developing the `PolyVox voxel terrain library <http://www.volumesoffun.com/polyvox-about/>`_ which has been used `by several games and engines <http://www.volumesoffun.com/polyvox-projects/>`_.
 PolyVox is an extremely powerful and flexible library, but requires an advanced knowledge of C++ and graphics programming to use effectively.
 Therefore we have recently introduced Cubiquity as a higher-level and easier to use interface to this functionality.

 Cubiquity is independent of any particular game engine, but this Git repository provides the integration layer which connects Cubiquity to the Unity3D engine.
-It is this combination of the Cubiquity library and the integration layer which we will be making available for download from our website and also through the Unity3D asset store.
+It is this combination of the Cubiquity library and the integration layer which we are making available for download from our website and also through the Unity3D asset store.

 Follow Us
 ---------